epi052/recon-pipeline/docs/overview/running_scans.rst

 Running Scans
 =============

-All scans are ran from within ``recon-pipeline``'s shell.
+All scans are run from within ``recon-pipeline``'s shell.
 There are a number of individual scans, however to execute multiple scans at once, ``recon-pipeline`` includes wrappers around multiple commands.
 As of version |version|, the following individual scans are available